 You get the picture.
 A business owner who likes to delegate and shies away from compliance and tax discussions.
 “Not my thing”.

 Old-school accountancy firm

-As it happened, the choice was not ideal.
-It was a real old-school accountancy firm and the monthly retainer she was paying was essentially for someone to enter figures into a ledger.
+The choice Alice made was not ideal.
+It turned out it was a real old-school accountancy firm and the monthly retainer was essentially paying for someone to enter figures into a ledger.
 There was little-to-no attention paid to helping her grow her business and – as she found out almost certainly to her cost – almost no attempt to give her good tax advice.

 “I finally came to my senses and parted company with them.”